iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    :header-rows: 0

    * - :math:`y`
-     - dentifier for capacity variables.
+     - identifier for capacity variables.
    * - :math:`z`
      - identifies the level on that the main energy output of the technology is defined,
    * - :math:`s`